Sesame Dressing

 • Ginger: With ginger, this simple Japanese salad dressing gets even better.
 Mix in some grated fresh ginger to really make the dressing pop!
 Use a fine grater like a Microplane to do this.

-• Black sesame seeds: If you have black sesame seeds, add some to provide contrast.
+• Black sesame seeds: If you have black sesame seeds, add some to provide some visual contrast with the white sesame seeds.

 • Scallions: Use the whole green onion (or fresh chives) to boost the soy-sesame flavors.
 Finely chopped work best.

-• Mayonnaise: Make a creamy dressing by adding a spoonful or two of mayonnaise.
+• Mayonnaise: Make a creamy sesame dressing by adding a teaspoon or two of mayonnaise.

 Join Us